-On a consolidated basis, total income increased $\pm 2,816$ million year on year, to $\pm 159,108$ million, due primarily to increase in interest on loans and discounts and gains on sale of stock, despite decrease in interest and dividends on securities.
-As a result, net income attributable to owners of the parent increased $\pm 30,900$ million year on year, to $\pm 17,895$ million.
+On a consolidated basis, total income increased ¥26,207

+million year on year, to $\pm 185,315$ million, due primarily to increases in interest on loans and discounts and interest and dividends on securities.
+As a result, net income attributable to owners of the parent increased $\pm 7,322$ million year on year, to $\pm 25,217$ million.

-Comprehensive income increased $\pm 30,034$ million year on year, to $\pm (1,302)$ million.
-This increase was due primarily to an increase of $\pm 30,921$ million in net income, an increase of $\pm 10,028$ million in remeasurements of defined benefit plans and a decrease of $\pm 14,150$ million in unrealized gains (losses) on available-for-sales securities.
+Comprehensive income increased ¥60,630 million year on year, to ¥59,328 million.
+This increase was due primarily to an increase of ¥7,304 million in net income, an increase of ¥47,917 million in unrealized gains (losses) on available-for-sales securities and an increase of ¥5,631 million in remeasurements of defined benefit plans.

-Deposits stood at $\pm 10,325.7$ billion, down $\pm 8.8$ billion from the previous fiscal year-end, due to the Group's initiatives to enhance products and services to meet increasingly diverse customer needs, as well as to steady progress in developing sales rooted in the region.
+Deposits stood at ¥10,344.0 billion, up ¥18.3 billion from the previous fiscal year-end, due to the Group's initiatives to enhance products and services to meet increasingly diverse customer needs, as well as to steady progress in developing sales rooted in the region.

-Loans and bills discounted increased ¥203.8 billion, to ¥8,347.8 billion, due to the Group's efforts to fulfill its role as a regional financial institution through its financial intermediary function and to proactively meet capital needs of business partners in response to their trust in YMFG
+Loans and bills discounted increased ¥242.1 billion, to ¥8,589.9 billion, due to the Group's efforts to fulfill its role as a regional financial institution through its financial intermediary function and to proactively meet capital needs of business partners in response to their trust in YMFG.

-The Group's holdings of securities amounted to \$1,534.1 billion, up \$180.1 billion.
+The Group's holdings of securities amounted to \$2,065.4 billion, up \$531.3 billion.
 This change is due to the portfolio restructuring to promote a shift to a stable profit structure in the management of securities.

-Total assets amounted to ¥12,211.6 billion at fiscal year-end, up ¥29.0 billion from one year earlier.
-This increase was a result of increase in loans and bills discounted and holdings of securities, against a backdrop of increase in deposits and call money.
+Total assets amounted to $\pm 12,548.5$ billion at fiscal year-end, up ± 336.9 billion from one year earlier.
+This increase was a result of increases in loans and bills discounted and holdings of securities, against a backdrop of increases in deposits and borrowed money.

-Net assets stood at $\pm 614.7$ billion, down $\pm 21.7$ billion from a year earlier.
-The decrease was due to a $\pm 11.6$ billion increase in retained earnings attributable to accumulated profits, a $\pm 25.4$ billion decrease in unrealized gains on available-for-sale securities and a $\pm 9.8$ billion increase in treasury stock acquired.
+Net assets stood at ± 655.7 billion, up ± 41.1 billion from a year earlier.
+The increase was due to a ± 17.5 billion increase in retained earnings attributable to accumulated profits, a ± 22.5 billion increase in unrealized gains on available-for-sale securities, a ± 25.5 billion decrease in capital surplus due to cancellation of treasury stock and a ± 15.6 billion decrease in treasury stock due to its acquisition and cancellation.

-Net cash used in operating activities was $\pm 143.3$ billion, a $\pm 66.2$ billion decrease from the previous fiscal year, mainly due to the decrease in borrowed money.
-Net cash used in investing activities was $\pm 155.6$ billion, a $\pm 617.5$ billion decrease from the previous year, mainly due to decrease in proceeds from sales of securities.
-Net cash provided by financing activities was $\pm 1.8$ billion, a $\pm 15.0$ billion increase from the previous fiscal year, primarily due to the issuance of subordinated bonds.
-As a result, cash and cash equivalents decreased $\pm 297.2$ billion to $\pm 1,854.7$ billion at the end of the fiscal year.
+Net cash provided by operating activities was \$32.0 billion, a \$175.3 billion increase from the previous fiscal year, mainly due to the increase in borrowed money.
+Net cash used in investing activities was \$493.7 billion, a \$338.2 billion increase from the previous year, mainly due to the increase in purchases of securities and the decrease in proceeds from sales of securities.
+Net cash used in financing activities was \$18.4 billion, a \$20.2 billion decrease from the previous fiscal year, primarily because subordinated bonds were not issued.
+As a result, cash and cash equivalents decreased \$480.2 billion to \$1,374.5 billion at the end of the fiscal year.